 These are only a few reasons that I am involved with The Longest Day.

 About the Author: Melanie Wagner, 44, is participating in Alzheimer’s Association The Longest Day®.
 Melanie lives in Webster, N.Y.
 Married to husband Sean and mother to Gage and Mercedes, she was previously working as a corrections officer at her time of diagnosis.
-Click here to follow Melanie and her team during this event.
+Click here to make a donation.